 About me

-I am currently a researcher at the Software Reliability and Security Laboratory of te CEA LIST.
+I am currently a researcher and deputy head of lab at the Software Reliability and Security Laboratory of the CEA LIST.
 Previously, I was a post-doc researcher at Inria Nord Europe for the EU H2020 VESSEDIA project.
 Before that, I was a teaching and research assistant (ATER) at the university institute of technology of Orléans, associated to the Laboratoire d'Informatique Fondamentale d'Orléans (LIFO).
 I prepared my PhD at the Software Reliability and Security Laboratory of the CEA LIST.

 I am interested in the analysis of concurrent code using formal methods and more precisely proof.